Continuous Integration, Delivery and Deployment

-In continuous Integration, you have an application that on every code commit build is created automatically, Unit tests are run, and application is deployed in the test-like environment.
+In Continuous Integration, when in the application that you are working upon, on every code commit by a developer a build is created automatically, Unit tests are run, code metrics are calculated, artifacts are created and the application is deployed in the test-like environment.

 Continuous Deployment extends continuous delivery, after completion of automated testing the code is deployed to the production.